-Minister for Energy and Mining Dan van Holst Pellekaan said the Marshall Liberal government is providing $10 million from its $50 million Grid Scale Storage Fund competitive process to secure voltage and frequency support, and synthetic inertia in a world-leading procurement.
+The Minister for Energy and Mining said the South Australian government is providing $10 million from its $50 million Grid Scale Storage Fund competitive process to secure voltage and frequency support, and synthetic inertia in a world-leading procurement.

-“Working with Tesla, we have expanded the scheme from 100 to 1,100 homes, and will now take that to 4,100 Housing SA properties across the state,” Minister van Holst Pellekaan said.
+“Working with Tesla, we have expanded the scheme from 100 to 1,100 homes, and will now take that to 4,100 Housing SA properties across the state,” the Minister said.

-“In a world-first, home batteries will provide the grid stability services that South Australia has lacked since the closure of the Northern Power Station, to address the legacy of instability that we inherited.
+“In a world-first, home batteries will provide the grid stability services that South Australia has lacked since the closure of the Northern Power Station.

-“This will deliver at a household level what we are also delivering through the 50% expansion of the big battery at Hornsdale Battery to address these legacy issues.”
+“This will deliver at a household level what we are also delivering through the 50% expansion of the big battery at Hornsdale Battery.”

 “This is the largest per capita roll out of home batteries in the world.
 In combination with Home Battery Scheme and free batteries for bushfire victims, this takes the number of home batteries already installed and committed in SA to over 20,000.”